Best time to find cheap flights, 1% potential price drop

 RM 2,251 - RM 3,115

 Whilst there are several times of the year to choose from, March is seen as the time to fly to Linate, however, it is possible to get good deals throughout the year.
 If weather is an important factor for you when considering when to fly to Linate, the warmest period tends to be July, with the wettest being July.

 When is the best time to book flights to Linate?

 Booking 39 days in advance of your planned departure date is, on average, the best time to get cheap flights to Linate.
 The general trend is that the closer you book to the departure date, the more expensive your flight will be.

 Which day is cheapest to fly to Linate?

 The cheapest flights to Linate are usually found when departing on a Tuesday.
 The departure day with the highest cost at present is Friday.

 What time of day is cheapest to fly?

 Linate flights can be made cheaper if you choose a flight in the evening.
-Booking a flight at midday will likely mean higher prices.
+Booking a flight in the afternoon will likely mean higher prices.